VecSet-Edit: Unleashing Pre-trained LRM for Mesh Editing from Single Image: Experiments

 \section{Experiments}

-\paragraph{Implementation Details.} We utilize TripoSG~\cite{triposg} as our backbone architecture.
+We utilize TripoSG~\cite{triposg} as backbone.
 We set the RePaint starting timestep $T_\text{repaint}=0.7$, the pruning timestep $T_\text{pruning}=0.6$.
-The setting of token selection and corresponding sensitivity analysis of these parameters can be found in \cref{app:vecset_setting}.
-We evaluate VecSet-Edit on the following benchmark:

-\paragraph{Edit3D-Bench~\cite{voxhammer}.} An established dataset for mesh editing containing 300 samples.
-Each sample provides a source mesh, a 3D bounding box, and a target editing image. \emph{Notably, distinct from baselines that rely on the 3D bounding box for localization, our method uses the box only for evaluation.}
+The remaining settings and analysis can be found in Appendix D. We evaluate VecSet-Edit on \textbf{Edit3D-Bench~\cite{voxhammer}}, which is an established dataset for mesh editing containing 300 samples.
+Each sample provides a source mesh, a 3D bounding box, and an editing image. \emph{Notably, distinct from baselines that rely on the 3D bounding box for localization, our method uses the box only for evaluation.}